3SigmaTech/3SigmaTech/README.md

   - For those interested, here is [a fairly NSFW overview](https://docs.google.com/document/d/1lcc9W6jf807RrWAjMYIdhg6Wmy0mO_EdptkUOZIlByc/edit#heading=h.qfz8udzamj37) of the approach I take.
 - Worked on go-to-market and market discovery strategies for [Section 8 Secrets](https://www.section8secrets.net/).
 - Started using [Salesforce Trailblazer](https://trailblazer.me/id/lvanblaircum) in May '23 to _finally_ get some certifications.
     - I've been an admin, developer, and implementation consultant for many years but never bothered with the certs.
-I'm rectifying that now (Certified Admin, Advanced Admin, App Builder, Platform Developer I, and Platform Developer II thus far; hoping to rep out a few more in the coming couple of months).
+I'm rectifying that now (Certified Admin, Advanced Admin, App Builder, Platform Developer I, Platform Developer II, Javascript Developer thus far; hoping to rep out a few more in the coming couple of months).

 <br/><br/>